cockroachdb/docs/v20.2/connection-pooling.md

 ## Sizing connection pools

-Idle connections in CockrochDB do not consume many resources compared to PostgreSQL.
-Cockroach Labs estimates the memory overhead of idle connections in CockrochDB is 20 kB to 30 kB per connection.
+Idle connections in CockroachDB do not consume many resources compared to PostgreSQL.
+Cockroach Labs estimates the memory overhead of idle connections in CockroachDB is 20 kB to 30 kB per connection.

 Creating the appropriate size pool of connections is critical to gaining maximum performance in an application.
 Too few connections in the pool will result in high latency as each operation waits for a connection to open up.
 But adding too many connections to the pool can also result in high latency as each connection thread is being run in parallel by the system.
 The time it takes for many threads to complete in parallel is typically higher than the time it takes a smaller number of threads to run sequentially.